devennn/devennn.github.io/_posts/2020-04-26-COVID19-Malaysia-tweet-wordcloud.md

 vocab = collections.OrderedDict(sorted(vocab.items(), key=lambda x: x[1], reverse=True))
 ```
-Combine all words and record the number of usage.
-Sort words according to frequency of occurences.
+Combine all words and record the number of usages.
+Sort words according to its frequency of occurrences.

 ## Plotting wordcloud